 About the Association for Size Diversity and Health (ASDAH)

 The Association for Size Diversity and Health (ASDAH) is a non-profit organization with an international membership started in 2003.
-Our members and leaders are committed to the Health At Every Size® (HAES®) principles.
+Our members and leaders are committed to the Health At Every Size® (HAES) principles.

-The HAES® movement is a continuously evolving alternative to the weight-centered approach to treating clients and patients of all sizes.
+The Health At Every Size® movement is a continuously evolving alternative to the weight-centered approach to treating clients and patients of all sizes.
 It is also a movement working to promote size acceptance, to end weight discrimination and stigma, and to lessen the cultural obsession with weight loss and thinness.

-Learn more about the HAES® approach.
+Learn more about the Health at Every Size® approach.

 What We Believe